samresh3d/sqlite-db-migrate-to-postgres/README.md

 - This code is provided as an example and may require modifications to fit your specific use case.
 Use it at your own risk.
 - Always backup your databases before performing any data migration or manipulation operations.
 - Verify the migrated data in the PostgreSQL database to ensure the integrity and accuracy of the migration.

-Please feel free to update this README file with any additional information or instructions specific to your project or requirements.